 - a.
-To ensure the free and orderly flow of pedestrian traffic into and through terminals of the Airport and of the vehicular traffic outside the terminals; - b.
+To ensure a positive experience for users of the Airport and the free and orderly flow of pedestrian traffic into and through terminals of the Airport and of the vehicular traffic outside the terminals; - b.
 To protect persons using the Airport from repeated communications or encounters that is or might be perceived as harassment or intimidation; - c.
 To protect travelers from being an unwilling captive audience; - d.
 To maintain security by restricting the activities allowed hereunder to public-use, non-secured areas in the Airport and by implementing additional restrictions where necessitated by increased security threats; - e.
-To accommodate the requests of persons and groups to engage in First Amendment activities by providing designated areas within the Airport; - f.
+To accommodate the requests of persons and groups to engage in First Amendment Activities by providing designated areas within the Airport; - f.
 To resolve conflicts between different persons and groups who may otherwise arrive with the intent to use the same areas at the same time for competing interests; and - g.
 To protect the integrity of the Port of Seattle's contractual relationships with concessionaires and lessees at the Airport.